kalvn/shaarli2mastodon/README.md

 In *Scopes*, chose only *write* permission and validate.

 Your new application should appear in the list.
-Click on it and keep the first 3 settings visible, you'll need them for next step.
+Click on it and copy the app token (the third entry) to your clipboard (CTRL+C).

 ### 2. Install the plugin
 You must download and copy the files under `/plugins/shaarli2mastodon` directory of your Shaarli installation.
 There are several ways to do so.
 Here, I'll be using Git.